thomas-melville/myNotes/General/Career_Development/microservices/spring-boot.md

-Starter package, actuator, makes it a breeze just add the dependency and the metrics end points are exposed
+Starter package, actuator, makes it a breeze just add the dependency and the metrics end points are exposed you also have to expose the management http port in the application configuration file.

 ## Calling another service